kadamwhite/talks/2016/wp-node-feelingrestful/wp-node-feelingrestful.md

 *<small>Paraphrased from [James Nicoll](https://en.wikipedia.org/wiki/James_Nicoll#.22The_Purity_of_the_English_Language.22)</small>*

 ???
 Even "simple" books presuppose a familiarity with the language in which they are written.
 And some languages are easier than others.
-English is notoriously irregular; I say this as an American standing in the middle of London.
-Our two countries have, each in our own way, inflicted a fascinating but undeniably flawed language on far more of the world's population than really ought to have had to deal with it in the first place.
+English is notoriously irregular a fascinating but undeniably flawed language that has been inflicted on far more of the world's population than really ought to have had to deal with it in the first place.

 ---